 It’s a common misconception that one of the simplest ways to clear data off a USB stick is to format it.

 But although files disappear from view when a USB stick is formatted, the data in question is not actually removed forever and your files are still retained in the recesses of the drive.
-For that reason, it’s wise to look into another option to clear the drive, like software or destruction.
+For that reason, it’s wise to look into another option to clear the drive, like secure data wiping software like Blancco or secure physical data destruction.

 Several USB stick clearing software packages are available for download online.
 These offer a relatively quick way to wipe data so that you can reuse your device, and they avoid the possibility that you will press the wrong button or option – a risk that comes with manual formatting.